 According to a 2021 article from Forbes, the fastest-growing industries for freelancers include accounting and finance, digital marketing, and real estate.

-But, all kinds of industries have opportunities for freelancers, from healthcare to the legal industry.
+But, all kinds of industries have opportunities for freelancers, from healthcare to the hospitality industry.

 So, generally, employees have no greater choice than working as freelancers when it comes to the types of industries that have opportunities.

 Pros and Cons of Full Time And Freelance Work